What is Coaching?

 You've probably heard the word coach used as a job title.
 We often associate it with sports, and we know what such a coach does - they help the sports team achieve their goals.
 Which is to win.

-But did you know Life Coaches do the same?
+But did you know life coaches do the same?

 Ideally, they are supposed to support us with our intentions to excel and win.
 Life and business coaching is the secret of many successful people making progress with their goals and achieving their potential.
-Yes, I have a coach as well.
-This post was inspired by a question someone once asked me.

-"What is a Life Coach, and what exactly do I do with my clients"?
+"What is a life coach, and what exactly do I do with my clients"?

 A good question!